Water Quality: Docket No. 58-0102-1102 - Final Rule

 Rulemaking initiated to modify the existing site specific temperature criterion for the Snake River to protect fall spawning of Chinook salmon from Hell’s Canyon Dam to the Salmon River.

-Final Rule Package Submitted to EPA for Approval
+Final Rule Package Submitted to EPA - Approved on November 21, 2019

 The following documents were submitted in paper and electronic formats:

 - May 4, 2011 Notice of Negotiated Rulemaking

 - June 21, 2011 Negotiated Rulemaking Meeting Sign-In Sheet

 - Idaho Power Proposal to Initiate Negotiated Rulemaking

 - July 8, 2011 Notice of Proposed Rulemaking

 - Idaho Power Presentation to the Idaho Board of Environmental Quality